 I’m Rachel.
 I question a lot, think a lot, and write a lot.
 Growing up I always thought I was going to be a doctor – the medical kind that is.
 I studied nursing in high school, watched a lot of Grey’s Anatomy, volunteered in community… then I got sick.
-And in getting sick I got tired of doctors.
+And in getting sick I got tired of being around doctors.
 So I took a different path.
-I studied psychology, the world around us, how we organise as a society and why people believe what they do.
+I studied psychology, the world around us, how we organise as a society and why people believe in what they do.
 I also walked the Camino De Santiago somewhere in there.
 Now I find myself once again on the path to becoming a doctor…just one of a very different kind.

 With a Masters of Management, and undergraduate degrees in psychology, economic geography and religion – I like to hope I’ve gained some insight into how people work, how this wonderfully complex world works, and how to make positive change in that world.